Les Pages aux Folles

 Welcome, Science Fiction Fans!

-What Were Once Miracles Are Now Children's Toys in the Archive Section, as well as three new Alternate Reality News Stories every third week in the New Section.
+What Were Once Miracles Are Now Children's Toys, Luna for the Lunies!, The Street Finds its Own Uses for Mutant Technologies and The Alternate Reality News Service's Guide to Love, Sex and Robots in the Archive Section, as well as a new Alternate Reality News story every week in the New Section.
 They are clearly marked [ARNS] for easy identification.
 And, please feel to browse through the other writing, cartoons and miscellaneous oddments - you never know what you might enjoy!

 Welcome Back My Friednishes To The Show That Never EdnishesI now have a Facebook author/fan/whatever you want to call it page: Ira Nayman's Thrishty Friednishes.
 Go, look around, like it if you feel so inclined and feel free to leave a comment.
 I have only just started it, so it may be a little sparse at the moment, but I will add content based on what people post they would like to see.
 Within reason.